-An RS232 serial port is provided standard with each counter.
+An RS232 serial port is provided standard with each display.
 The serial port can be used for customizing the operation of the unit.
 See chapter 3 for additional information on customization.
 The serial port also allows remote user access to the following features:

-- Inputs can be simulated & an optional relay output can be controlled with serial commands. - Data such as time can be sent to the display as a temporary message. - An optional RS-485 converter increases the communications distance up to 4000 feet.
+- Inputs can be simulated & an optional relay output can be controlled with serial commands. - An optional RS-485 converter increases the communications distance up to 4000 feet.